Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Simulation Results

-{\black{ In this subsection, we compare the computational time of different approaches.
-The averaged computational time of different approaches in Section \ref{sec:simul:sub_est} is summarized in Table \ref{tab:time}.
-Notice that the SDR technique in \cite{Pu2018} can be extended to deal with the nonlinearity in the 3-dimensional scenario\footnote{{\black{Under mild conditions, the SDR technique gives the same solution of problem \eqref{eq:qcqp} obtained by the proposed ADMM algorithm.
-In particular, the proof in Appendix \ref{app:thm} can be modified to show the SDR admits a unique rank-one solution if $\Delta\bm{H}$ and $\Delta\bm{c}$ are sufficiently small.
-This implies that the SDR technique and the ADMM algorithm give the same solution.}}}.
-We also include the computational time of employing the SDR technique to solve QCQP subproblems in form of \eqref{eq:qcqp} to demonstrate the computational effectiveness of the proposed ADMM algorithm and values in the bracket in Table \ref{tab:time} correspond to the computational time of using CVX \cite{cvx} to solve the corresponding SDPs.
-In our simulations, we observe that the difference of the final solutions returned by the BCD algorithm with the SDR technique and the ADMM algorithm (for solving the subproblems) is less than or equal to $10^{-5}$.
+{\black{ In this part, we compare the computational time of different approaches.
+The averaged computational time of different approaches is summarized in Table~\ref{tab:time}.
+Notice that the SDR technique in \cite{Pu2018} can be extended to deal with the nonlinearity in the 3-dimensional scenario\footnote{{\black{Under mild conditions, the SDR technique gives the same solution of problem \eqref{eq:qcqp} obtained by the proposed ADMM.
+In particular, the proof in Appendix \ref{app:thm} can be modified to show that the SDR admits a unique rank-one solution if $\Delta\bm{H}$ and $\Delta\bm{c}$ in \eqref{eq:qcqp} are sufficiently small.
+This implies that the SDR technique and the ADMM give the same solution.}}}.
+We also include the computational time of employing the SDR technique to solve QCQP subproblems in form of \eqref{eq:qcqp} to demonstrate the computational effectiveness of the proposed ADMM. { Values in the bracket in Table \ref{tab:time} correspond to the computational time of the BCD algorithm where CVX \cite{cvx} is used to solve the SDRs of the corresponding QCQP subproblems.} In our simulations, we observe that the difference of the final solutions returned by the BCD algorithm with the SDR technique and the ADMM (for solving the subproblems) is less than or equal to $10^{-5}$. { This implies the two approaches return almost the same solutions}.

-From Table \ref{tab:time}, it can be observed that the first-order approximation simplifies the estimation procedure which makes the three approaches, i.e., ASKF, Linearized LS, and SKF-GN take much less computational time than the proposed two approaches.
-This is because all of these three approaches are based on the simple first-order approximation techniques, which simplify the estimation procedure but also degrades the estimation performance.
-Comparing our proposed algorithms with the ADMM algorithm and the SDR technique (in bracket) being used for solving the subproblems, we can observe that the proposed ADMM algorithm significantly reduces the computational time.
+From Table~\ref{tab:time}, it can be observed that the { linear approximation} simplifies the estimation procedure which makes the three approaches, i.e., ASKF, Linearized LS, and SKF-GN, take much less computational time than the proposed two approaches.
+This is because all of these three approaches are based on the { linear approximation}, which simplify the estimation procedure but also degrades the estimation performance.
+Comparing our proposed algorithms with the ADMM and the SDR technique (in bracket) being used for solving the subproblems, we can observe that the proposed ADMM significantly reduces the computational time.
 We remark that sensor biases in practice usually change slowly \cite{Fortunati2011Least}, i.e., in hours or days, and thus the computational time of the proposed approaches is acceptable for practical applications. }}

-\subsection{Impact of Measurement Noise}
+\subsubsection{Impact of Measurement Noise}